KrishBharadwaj5678/TTS-STT/README.md

 ## ✨ Features
 - 🔄 Convert text into natural-sounding speech
 - 🎙️ Recognize and transcribe spoken words into text
 - ⚡ Fast and efficient processing
-- 🎛️ Customizable voice settings

 ## 🛠️ Technologies Used
 - **Python** – Core scripting language